 Student groups are an essential part of life at the GSD.
 Each year, newly formed groups join long-standing groups in contributing to the academic and social discourse of the school.
 To obtain or maintain official status, groups must register each fall by submitting a new registration form to the Student Services office, designating leadership officers and proposing a draft plan for their major activities of the year.
 A mandatory meeting is held at the beginning of each semester detailing the application and budgeting process and covering all relevant school policies.

-During the application process, groups in existence for more than two years with substantial annual activity and leadership at the school, are eligible to be considered for Organization status.
+During the application process, groups in existence for more than two years, with substantial annual activity and leadership at the school, are eligible to be considered for Organization status.
 These groups are provided additional resources in exchange for additional responsibilities and oversight.
-Groups that are on the whole somewhat smaller, less active, or more informal, including groups specific to a particular project or activity, or new groups seeking to establish themselves at the school.
+Groups that are on the whole somewhat smaller, less active, or more informal, including groups specific to a particular project or activity and new groups seeking to establish themselves at the school, are considered Clubs.
 Both student organizations and clubs are supported financially through the Student Activities Fee and subject to review by both the GSD Student Forum and the Student Services office.

 GSD Student Organizations